sterashima78/ts-md/packages/cli/README.md

 - `check` – run type checking for the specified documents
 - `tangle` – extract chunks to the given directory
 - `run` – execute a document with the Node loader
+- `emit` – generate declaration files for the specified documents

 ## Structure
 - `src/commands/` – implementations of each command